 What Are the Actual Costs, Taxes, and Financial Requirements for Foreign Buyers?

-Swiss property costs are not just about the sticker price.
-Foreign buyers should model transaction costs, proof-of-funds expectations, annual taxes, and exit taxes, because these can materially change the true cost of ownership over a 5–15 year holding period.
+Swiss property costs go well beyond the sticker price.
+You should model transaction costs, proof-of-funds expectations, annual taxes, and exit taxes before you get serious about any deal — because these can materially change the true cost of ownership across a five to fifteen year holding period.

-Upfront costs can include cantonal transfer taxes (where applicable), notary and land registry costs, legal fees for compliance and permit handling, and administrative costs linked to Lex Koller approvals.
+Upfront costs can include cantonal transfer taxes where applicable, notary and land registry costs, legal fees for compliance and permit handling, and administrative costs linked to Lex Koller approvals.
+None of these are trivial, and they vary by canton.

-Depending on canton and transaction structure, total transaction costs can often land in the low single-digit percentages of the purchase price, but the range varies meaningfully by location and deal type.
+Depending on canton and transaction structure, total transaction costs can often land in the low single-digit percentages of the purchase price.
+But the range varies meaningfully by location and deal type, so get a canton-specific estimate before you model your deal economics.

 A common friction point for foreign buyers is that Swiss processes can be conservative about demonstrating financial capacity.
-In some cases, authorities and counterparties may want to see strong proof of liquidity and stable funding sources, even if a buyer intends to finance part of the acquisition.
+In some cases, authorities and counterparties may want to see strong proof of liquidity and stable funding sources, even if you intend to finance part of the acquisition.
+Bloomberg’s real estate coverage has noted Switzerland’s conservative stance on foreign buyer financing as a recurring theme.

-This is less about “can you get a mortgage” and more about the Swiss preference for verifiable financial stability, especially when approvals are involved.
+This is less about whether you can get a mortgage and more about the Swiss preference for verifiable financial stability, especially when permit approvals are involved.
+Come prepared with documentation that clearly demonstrates your financial position.

 Ongoing annual taxes and ownership costs